bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So there has to be, there's one that only you can use and there's one that only I can use and the whole idea is that, So there's one output that you can use to 'CPFB' the thing.
 And even if you try and like pin the transaction, like basically hitting all the mempool limits, right.
 To prevent me from getting it in, then the 'CPFB' carve out rule allows this like this one more that's yours, that doesn't have a time lock, always needs to have, well, it doesn't have like the big time lock, still needs to have a one block CSV time block.
-So, and just to kind of come back to the start of the question is even that output can't make use of the key parts then.
+So, and just to kind of come back to the start of the question is even that output can't make use of the key parts spend.

-Oliver Gugger: 00:09:31
+Mark Erhardt: 00:09:31

 Right, because it has to be check sequence, verify locked.
 And thus you cannot just use a tweak because tweaks cannot cater to lock times or it can not express lock times.